 The Glavin Office advising staff can help you identify programs that are a good match for your personal, curricular, and professional interests.
 Advisors can also assist you with questions about financial aid and scholarships.

-To schedule an appointment with an Education Abroad Advisor or Elective Abroad Program Manager, please contact the Glavin Office of Multicultural and International Education at (781) 239-4565 or email email@example.com.
+To schedule an appointment with an Education Abroad Advisor, please contact the Glavin Office of Multicultural and International Education at (781) 239-4565 or email email@example.com.

 Allow yourself plenty of time to complete a program application, finish your academic planning, fulfill financial aid and scholarship requirements, and prepare to study abroad.
 Application deadlines range from three months to one year before the program start date.
 For more details on the application process visit the "Application Process" link.